Jon and Stephen, "Believe in the me who believes in you"Erin Ptah ([personal profile] ptahrrific) wrote,

 Jon swallowed.
 "It's just a table.
 You didn't hurt me, Stephen.
 You're not going to turn into them.
 I won't let you."

-A fresh wave of sobbing hit Stephen as he finally accepted the embrace.
+A fresh sob hit Stephen as he finally accepted the embrace.
 At a loss for anything else to say, Jon rubbed soothing circles on Stephen's back, until the tears began to recede.

 "'M sorry," mumbled Stephen at last, as he let go of his death grip on Jon's T-shirt.